godotengine/godot-docs/tutorials/mesh_generation_with_heightmap_and_shaders.rst

 .. image:: /img/12_Godot_ImportMesh.png

-I like to check "Normals" in the import popup so the import will also consider faces normals, which can be useful (even if we don't use them in this tutorial).
+I like to check "Normals" in the import pop-up so the import will also consider faces normals, which can be useful (even if we don't use them in this tutorial).
 Your mesh is now displayed in the FileSystem in "res://".